far00t01/sapo/README.md

 Every session creates a folder named [SSID]-result/ containing:
 - handshake.pcap: Raw traffic capture.
 - handshake.hc22000: Hash formatted for Hashcat.
 You can crack the `.hc22000` file using: `hashcat -m 22000 handshake.hc22000 wordlist.txt`
 - pnl-discovery.txt: Detailed log of discovered networks per client.
+Note: PNL results may include false positives from networks intercepted while in transit.
+Connection HITS serve as the primary metric to filter and authenticate the most relevant networks for the auditor.

+_⚠️ Note: PNL results may include "noise" or false positives from transient networks (e.g., airport or hotel Wi-Fi) intercepted while in transit.
+Connection HITS should be used as the primary metric to identify and validate high-confidence target networks._

 ## Author
 _Developed by: Fabián Rosales [@far00t01](https://medium.com/@far00t01)_